-Disperses heat evenly: While there many other types of wok pans on the market, nothing can be compared with good carbon steel wok.
+Disperses heat evenly: While there are many other types of wok pans on the market, nothing can be compared with good carbon steel wok.
 Heavy walled carbon steel wok heats up quickly, evenly spreads heat across the surface, and holds the heat well when food is added to it.
 Those features make this cooking vessel perfect for stir-frying.

 Sturdy and durable: Carbon steel woks are constructed of heavy-duty carbon steel that is resistant to warping.
 When properly maintained, carbon steel wok will last for decades.